axelerant/Reading-The-Pragmatic-Programmer/Chapter-1.md

  - What are the broken windows in your projects?
 What can be done to fix them?
  - Can you tell when a window first gets broken?
 If it is due to someone else decision, what can you do about it?

+## Stone Soup and Boiled Frog

+- Story of the Stone Soup
+- Is it manipulation or deception?
+Is it similar to what we might call office politics?
+- "It's easier to ask for forgiveness than permission"
+- "People find it easier to join an ongoing success"

+> Be a catalyst for change

+### The negative side

+- Things just creep up on us.
+- Projects slowly get totally out of hand.
+Most software disasters start out too small to notice.
+Systems drift from their specs feature by feature.

+> Remember the Big Picture

+### Boiled Frog

+The authors of this book didn't try it but an author of another book did. :)

+- Opposite problem to that of what we saw in [Software Entropy](#software-entropy).
+- "Keep an eye on the big picture.
+Constantly review what's happening around you, not just what you are personall are doing."

+### Challenges

+- Are you causing benefit or harm?
+- Without looking, how many lights are in the ceiling?
+How many exits in the room?
+How many people?
+Get in the habit of really looking and noticing your surroudings.

+## Good-Enough Software

+_WIP_

 [<- README](README.md)